Microfinance: Loan pricing

 Example of a loan contract, using flat rate calculation, from rural Cambodia.
 Loan is for 400,000 riels at 4% flat (16,000 riels) interest per month.

 According to a recent survey of microfinance borrowers in Ghana published by the Center for Financial Inclusion, more than one-third of borrowers surveyed reported struggling to repay their loans.
 Some resorted to measures such as reducing their food intake or taking children out of school in order to repay microfinance debts that had not proven sufficiently profitable.

 In recent years, the microfinance industry has shifted its focus from the objective of increasing the volume of lending capital available, to address the challenge of providing microfinance loans more affordably.
 Microfinance analyst David Roodman contends that, in mature markets, the average interest and fee rates charged by microfinance institutions tend to fall over time.
 However, global average interest rates for microfinance loans are still well above 30%.

 The answer to providing microfinance services at an affordable cost may lie in rethinking one of the fundamental assumptions underlying microfinance: that microfinance borrowers need extensive monitoring and interaction with loan officers in order to benefit from and repay their loans.
 The P2P microlending service Zidisha is based on this premise, facilitating direct interaction between individual lenders and borrowers via an internet community rather than physical offices.
 Zidisha has managed to bring the cost of microloans to below 10% for borrowers, including interest which is paid out to lenders.
 However, it remains to be seen whether such radical alternative models can reach the scale necessary to compete with traditional microfinance programs.

+Digital microfinance

+The rise of mobile money and digital financial services has significantly expanded the reach of microfinance in emerging markets.
+According to the World Bank's Global Findex Database 2025, 58.2% of adults in sub-Saharan Africa now hold an account with a bank, mobile money provider, or similar financial institution — up from 49.3% in 2021 and more than double the 23.3% recorded in 2011 — with mobile money driving the majority of that growth.